MattRonan/StackPedal/README.md

 # StackPedal

-### A beautiful, dirt cheap, open source mouse pedal.
+### A customizeable, cheap, open source mouse pedal.

 StackPedal is ideal for activities that involve lots of clicking or scrolling, such as graphic design, CAD, video editing, and copyediting.
 The cheapest available mouse pedals are typically around 50$ and bulky.
 With StackPedal you can have a compact, lightweight design with however many buttons you need for under 20$ (see price notes at very bottom).
 Provided are a Processing sketch which generates a design based on your parameters, and a basic Arduino sketch to let you dictate the messages your buttons will send.
-The default sketch settings are for either an Arduino Nano or ESP32 as the microcontroller but you can use whatever you want.
+The default sketch settings are for either a Teensy LC/3.2/4.0 or ESP32 as the microcontroller.
+Many other microcontrollers can work.
+One that you should specifically avoid is Arduino Nano and especially any of the ubiquitous Nano clones, because their usb hardware makes them unable to act as an HID (mouse).

 # Build Instructions: